w3c/wai-wcag-em/status.md

-This document is a [Working Group Note](http://www.w3.org/Consortium/Process/tr#WGNote).
+This section describes the status of this document at the time of its publication.
+A list of current W3C publications and the latest revision of this technical report can be found in the [W3C standards and drafts index](https://www.w3.org/TR/) at https://www.w3.org/TR/.

 <details>
+<summary>Status details</summary>

+This document is a draft [Working Group Note](http://www.w3.org/Consortium/Process/tr#WGNote).

 It builds on WCAG-EM, which was developed by the [WCAG 2.0 Evaluation Methodology Task Force (Eval TF)](http://www.w3.org/WAI/ER/2011/eval/eval-tf), a joint task force of the [Web Content Accessibility Guidelines Working Group (WCAG WG)](http://www.w3.org/WAI/GL/) and [Evaluation and Repair Tools Working Group (ERT WG)](http://www.w3.org/WAI/ER/).
 It provides informative guidance on evaluation in accordance with [Web Content Accessibility Guidelines (WCAG) 2.0](http://www.w3.org/WAI/intro/wcag).

-As a Working Group Note this content is stable.
-At the current stage the Working Group does not plan to make further changes.
-Should the need arise, however, the document could be updated.
-Comments received on this document will help the Working Group to decide if updates are needed, or will be taken into account should a republication be planned.
-Please send any comments, including errors identified, to the public mailing list [public-wcag-em-comments@w3.org](mailto:public-wcag-em-comments@w3.org) (publicly visible [mailing list archive](http://lists.w3.org/Archives/Public/public-wcag-em-comments/)).
-Please include the following in your comments: the location within the document, the suggested change, and the rationale for your comment.

-This document has been produced as part of the [W3C Web Accessibility Initiative (WAI)](http://www.w3.org/WAI/).
-The goals of the WCAG WG and ERT WG are discussed in the [WCAG Working Group charter](http://www.w3.org/WAI/GL/2010/06/charter) and the [ERT Working Group charter](http://www.w3.org/WAI/ER/charter4) respectively.
-WCAG WG and ERT WG are part of the [WAI Technical Activity](http://www.w3.org/WAI/Technical/Activity).
+This document is published by the [Accessibility Guidelines Working Group](https://www.w3.org/groups/wg/ag/) as an Editor's Draft.

-Publication as a Working Group Note does not imply endorsement by the W3C Membership.
-This is a draft document and may be updated, replaced or obsoleted by other documents at any time.
+Publication as an Editor's Draft does not imply endorsement by W3C and its Members.

+This is a draft document and may be updated, replaced, or obsoleted by other documents at any time.
 It is inappropriate to cite this document as other than work in progress.

-This document was produced by two groups operating under the [5 February 2004 W3C Patent Policy](http://www.w3.org/Consortium/Patent-Policy-20040205/).
-The groups do not expect this document to become a W3C Recommendation.
-W3C maintains a [public list of any patent disclosures for WCAG WG](http://www.w3.org/2004/01/pp-impl/35422/status) and [public list of any patent disclosures for ERT WG](http://www.w3.org/2004/01/pp-impl/32094/status) made in connection with the deliverables of each group; these pages also include instructions for disclosing a patent.
-An individual who has actual knowledge of a patent which the individual believes contains [Essential Claim(s)](http://www.w3.org/Consortium/Patent-Policy-20040205/#def-essential) must disclose the information in accordance with [section 6 of the W3C Patent Policy](http://www.w3.org/Consortium/Patent-Policy-20040205/#sec-Disclosure).
+This document was produced by a group operating under the [W3C Patent Policy](https://www.w3.org/policies/patent-policy/).
+W3C maintains a [public list of any patent disclosures](https://www.w3.org/groups/wg/apa/ipr) made in connection with the deliverables of the group; that page also includes instructions for disclosing a patent.
+An individual who has actual knowledge of a patent which the individual believes contains [Essential Claim(s)](https://www.w3.org/policies/patent-policy/#def-essential) must disclose the information in accordance with [section 6 of the W3C Patent Policy](https://www.w3.org/policies/patent-policy/#sec-Disclosure).

+This document is governed by the [03 November 2023 W3C Process Document](https://www.w3.org/policies/process/20231103/).

 </details>